musicjoeyoung/MusicMemoryGame/README.md

 - React JS Framework
 - Tone.js

+## **Installation Instructions:**

+- Clone and download the project
+- cd into the project
+- use `npm install` to install the react app
+- use `npm start` to start the project

 ## Goals:

 Right now there isn't true "win/lose" conditions,but rather "good job/wrong answer" conditions.
 I plan on adding the functionality that keeps track of wrong guesses, apply a limit to them (before the user has to start over), and keep track of how many melodies they got right or wrong.